 When you start a blog, you want it to be successful.
 What is the point of writing if you have no audience reading your posts?
 Growing that audience is by no means easy, and in order to be truly successfully, you need to understand SEO techniques, what they mean and how to implement them for your own site.

 SEO Checklist #1: Who is Your Audience?

 First, you need to know to whom you are writing.
-If your business is in a specific area, then you want to attract readers who are interested in the topics you are covering.
+If your business is in a specific area like natural health, then you want to attract readers who are interested in the topics you are covering.
 This step is the first and arguably most important before you take off into the blogosphere.
 Who are your customers?
 Are there new groups of individuals you would like to attract?

 Be sure you not only tailor the subjects covered to that group but also the voice you use when writing your content to draw them in.
 It shows you have done your research and also shows you are interested in what they want and what their interests are.
 It will pay off greatly for you in the long run.

 #2: Establish Goals

 Once you get going, you want to see your site grow.
 Sure, the goal is to get content out there and to draw in a readership at the beginning, but eventually you will want to grow that base even more and also make your site change with the times and also with the growth of your own business.
 Sit down and write down a list of where you would like to see your site be by the end of the year.

 What are your goals in putting out this blog?
 Are you wanting to make money from your blog?
 If so, you will need to come up with a plan as to how much you would like to make and how you want to get to that point.
 Once you write them down, be sure to visit them throughout the year.
 Make sure you are reaching your milestones set and establish new ones as you check others off your list.

 Creative content draws in readers.
 People do not want to read what they have already read before.
 Come up with something fresh, new and unique.
 Keep a list of these ideas as they hit.
 Some day you may have trouble coming up with a unique post, but if you have a list handy, you will never be short of good ideas.